U.S. election plagued by online misinformation about legitimate ballot counting

 On Wednesday, high-profile social media accounts echoed Trump’s false victory claim and his unfounded allegations of fraud.

-Republican businesswoman Marjorie Taylor Greene, who was projected to win her seat in Congress and who has expressed support for the QAnon conspiracy theory, sent multiple tweets pushing the narrative that Democrats were ‘stealing’ the election.
-Her posts were not labeled.
+Congresswoman-elect Marjorie Taylor Greene, who has expressed support for the QAnon conspiracy theory, sent multiple tweets pushing the narrative that Democrats were ‘stealing’ the election.
+Her posts were later labeled by Twitter.

 Trump’s eldest son, Donald Trump Jr, also shared tweets with unsubstantiated claims of electoral fraud.